awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-kendra-datasource-servicenowservicecatalogconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ExcludeAttachmentFilePatterns`  <a name="cfn-kendra-datasource-servicenowservicecatalogconfiguration-excludeattachmentfilepatterns"></a>
-Determines the types of file attachments that are excluded from the index\.
+A list of regular expression patterns\.
+Documents that match the patterns are excluded from the index\.
+Documents that don't match the patterns are included in the index\.
+If a document matches both an exclusion pattern and an inclusion pattern, the document is not included in the index\.
+The regex is applied to the file name of the attachment\.
 *Required*: No
 *Type*: [DataSourceInclusionsExclusionsStrings](aws-properties-kendra-datasource-datasourceinclusionsexclusionsstrings.md)
 *Maximum*: `100`